Samuel Longfellow

-Samuel Longfellow (1819–1892) was an American clergyman and hymn writer.
+Samuel Longfellow (June 18, 1819 – October 3, 1892) was an American clergyman and hymn writer.

 Biography

-Samuel Longfellow was born June 18, 1819, in Portland, Maine, the last of eight children of Stephen and Zilpah (Wadsworth) Longfellow.
+Samuel Longfellow was born June 18, 1819, in Portland, Maine, the last of eight children of Stephen and Zilpah (Wadsworth) Longfellow, the daughter of General Peleg Wadsworth.
 His older brother was the poet Henry Wadsworth Longfellow.
 He studied at Bowdoin College in 1833.
-He attended Harvard College and graduated in 1839 ranked eighth in a class of 61.
+He attended Portland Academy and then Harvard College, where he graduated in 1839 ranked eighth in a class of 61.
 He went on to study at Harvard Divinity School, where his classmates included Thomas Wentworth Higginson and Samuel Johnson, with whom he would later collaborate in his hymn writing.